Botswana, calm for decades, faces surprising election fight

 Emboldened by such public impatience, opposition leaders say their coalition has a chance to unseat the ruling party.

-“The prospects of winning the election is high,” said the Rev. Prince Dibeela, vice president of the opposition Botswana National Front and a candidate for a parliament seat.
+“The prospect of winning the election is high,” said the Rev. Prince Dibeela, vice president of the opposition Botswana National Front and a candidate for a parliament seat.
 “People are tired with the mismanagement of the BDP.
 People want change and the Umbrella for Democratic Change is a viable alternative.”

 Follow Africa news at https://twitter.com/AP_Africa